-Gail and her husband Lyons have been supporters of the NFXF since 2005 when she helped host the NFXF International Conference in Atlanta, GA.
+Gail and her husband Lyons have been supporters of the NFXF since 2005 when she helped host the NFXF International Conference in Atlanta.

 Pictured above: Amanda Rothstein Heyman, Ella Godzdanker, Jared Heyman, Lyons Heyman, Gail Heyman, Carly Heyman Godzdanker, Scott Heyman, Roy Godzdanker, Zoey Godzdanker

 Gail’s daughter Carly is a Fragile X female carrier.
-She was the first person at the NIH who was diagnosed with FXPOI as part of their rare disease study in 2002.
-She now works as an Occupational Therapist doing Autism evaluations at Boulder Community Hospital.
+She was the first person at the National Institutes of Health who was diagnosed with FXPOI (Fragile X-associated primary ovarian insufficiency) as part of their rare disease study in 2002.
+She now works as an occupational therapist doing autism evaluations at Boulder Community Hospital.
 “Carly understands Scott better than I do.
 I know she communicates with him better than I do.
 She really knows Scott.”

-Gail’s brother Stephen was diagnosed 10 years ago with FXTAS.
+Gail’s brother Stephen was diagnosed 10 years ago with FXTAS (Fragile X-associated tremor/ataxia syndrome).
 This has inspired her to fund research and clinic for Fragile X related disorders through the MIND Institute at UC Davis.